travis-ci/docs-travis-ci-com/user/languages/haskell.md

 ## Build Config Reference

-Have a look at the [Haskell](https://docs.travis-ci.com/user/languages/haskell/) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Haskell](https://docs.travis-ci.com/user/languages/haskell/) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).